Enjoy the First Three Chapters of BLOOD & WHISKEY

-He grimaced at his reflection.
-He certainly couldn’t measure up to whatever standards Sal had in mind for him.
+“All the money in the world, and you still can’t be like him,” he murmured, grimacing.
+He couldn’t even seem to measure up to whatever standards Sal had in mind for him.

-There had been no congratulations on a job well done offered when he had returned.
-Sal had only grunted in acknowledgement when Nick had given him the rundown of what had happened in Manhattan at Hyman Goldberg’s ornate midtown penthouse mansion.
-Not that Nick needed it.
-The job had been well done, and he’d come home with two million dollars of Mr. Goldberg’s in cash to show for it.
+There had been no congratulations on a job well done when Nick had returned.
+Sal had only grunted in acknowledgement when Nick had given him the rundown of what had been discussed in Manhattan at Hyman Goldberg’s Midtown penthouse mansion.
+Not that Nick needed any congratulations.
+The job had been well done, and he’d come home with two million dollars in cash of Mr. Goldberg’s to show for it.

 Nick had kept the smile on his face, fighting the urge to sneer.
 Goldberg wiped his ass with two million dollars; in fact, his office, where they’d been seated, probably cost more than that, with its Italian marble floors, Roman columns, painted ceilings, and gold-flecked walls.
 Not to mention the custom walnut and mahogany furniture, the bronze lamps, the crystal chandelier.
 Hyman had decent taste, albeit over the top.

-“Your investment will be secure,” he’d insisted.
+“Your investment will be secure,” Nick had insisted.
 “My partners and I, we got enough of our own money to ensure that.”

 Sal really ought to have been there doing the talking, but this was Nick’s deal, Nick’s baby, and the only reason Sal was getting a piece of the action was because Nick had no choice.
-It would have been taken as a sign of supreme disrespect if Nick hadn’t involved Sal, and other outfits in the city, perhaps the country, would have considered them weak if Sal Bellomo’s right-hand man was dealing around him.
+It would have been taken as a sign of supreme disrespect if Nick hadn’t involved Sal.

-Nick stared down at his palm, tracing the long scar there with first his eyes and then the index finger of his left hand.
+He stared down at his palm, tracing the long scar there with first his eyes and then the index finger of his left hand.
 At first, it’d been a scar he’d worn proudly.
 It had been a sign of respect.
-These days, it felt like the mark of a slave, the brand of livestock.
-He was something to be used and controlled then brushed aside.

-Sal had offered him the chance to start over, get out of crowded New York where Nick felt like he was constantly looking over his shoulder and the cops were harassing him almost daily.
-Plus, Gloria’s uncle Joe, who ran a grocery on Mulberry Street, was always writing letters to Gloria’s parents back home in Sicily, telling them what a hoodlum he was and how Gloria should never have married him and all that baloney.
-It was nice to get away from Joe and his disapproving stares at Sunday dinner every week.
-Another man whose standards Nick couldn’t meet, despite giving Joe a handsome sum every month to keep his business going, and to pay Joe “the Boss” Masseria protection money to keep the neighborhood safe.
+Plus, Gloria’s uncle Joe, who ran a grocery on Mulberry Street, was always writing letters to her parents back home in Sicily, telling them what a hoodlum Nick was and how Gloria should never have married him and all that baloney.
+It was nice to get away from her aunt and uncle and their disapproving stares at Sunday dinner every week.
+Another man whose standards Nick couldn’t meet, despite giving Joe a handsome sum every month to keep the grocery going, and to pay Giuseppe Masseria protection money to keep the neighborhood safe.

+Sal had come along at the perfect time, offering him the chance to start over hundreds of miles away.
 Chicago was new, exciting, dangerous.
 Jazz, booze, fast girls, and fun times, but it also had a small-town, close-knit feeling, too, that made him happy to raise his daughter there.
-His sister hadn’t seemed overjoyed with the move, but anywhere was better than her dumpy little boarding-house room off the boardwalk or the freezing Lower East Side tenement they’d grown up in.
+His sister hadn’t seemed overjoyed with the move, but anywhere was better than her little boarding-house room off the Atlantic City boardwalk or the freezing Lower East Side tenement they’d grown up in.

-But Nick was under no illusions about Sal.
-Where Torrio was regarded with the utmost respect, of being diplomatic in matters of business, and disliking violence, Sal was viewed by other outfits across the country as being little better than “some street hood in a tailored suit.”
+But where Torrio was regarded with the utmost respect, of being diplomatic in matters of business, and disliking violence, Sal was viewed by other outfits across the country as being little better than “some street hood in a tailored suit.”
+He got results with violence rather than diplomacy.
+Not that that was ineffective, but there was a time and a place.

-But he had answered every question with ease and detail, not because he’d expected them, but because he knew the logistics of this deal, inside and out.
-For months, he’d worked tirelessly to make this a reality.
-His old war buddy, Will Wyatt from Iowa who had been in his regiment and fought alongside him in France, made the rye, the finest Nick had ever sampled.
-Once they’d decided to manufacture and sell it, Nick had meticulously researched markets and routes.
-He’d poured his own money into the operation, he’d bought trucks, he’d hired only the most reliable and loyal of men.
-This was his moment.
-This was his time to shine, to get rich, to harness the power he’d always wanted to have.
+It didn’t matter.
+This was Nick’s time to shine.
+It was his moment.
+This deal was the result of his friend Will Wyatt’s incredible whiskey and his own meticulous planning, from warehouse locations to truck routes to the men he’d handpicked to be on his payroll.
 He admired his dead father for being a humble, hardworking man, but Nick was ambitious and cunning—and only a fool couldn’t see the money to be made in this noble national experiment.
 He had a daughter to raise, a wife to take care of, a sister to support, and goddammit, he didn’t want to break his back for just enough money for a tiny, roach-infested tenement.
 He wanted more, he deserved more.
 And he would take all he could get.

 Mia was up onstage, singing “Somebody Loves Me,” which made him grin.
 She hated the song, in particular the line about how there should be a girl for every single man.
 He could see her roll her eyes from the back of the club.

-Mia was an engaging performer, interacting with the audience, teasing dames and guys alike, making them laugh and sing along.
-She was bigger than this club, Nick realized as he watched her float from one side of the stage to the other.
+As he watched his sister float from one side of the stage to the other, teasing dames and guys alike, making them laugh and sing along, he realized how much bigger than this club she was.
 She could dance better than any flapper in town, all while singing without ever sounding out of breath.
 Her voice wasn’t the best in the business, but she was good.
-It was her showmanship that made her the pro the she was.
-Even the town felt like it could hardly contain her.
+It was her showmanship that made her the pro she was.

 When the song ended, Mia flashed her trademark grin at the audience.
-It was the mirror image of his own, down to the dimple in her right cheek.
-He had one in his left, and they always joked that between them, they had a complete set.
+It was the twin image of his own, down to the dimple in her right cheek that mirrored the one in his left.
+They always joked that between them, they had a complete set.
 But for their four-year age difference, they could have been twins.